 We use six main criteria for evaluating target-date funds that touch on each critical dimension of this asset class.
 These criteria are listed below by order of importance.

-Evaluating Target Date Funds
+Evaluating Target-Date Funds

 Three-Step Selection Process